tomwillfixit/blog/_posts/2016-12-21-build-infra.md

 ## Build Infrastructure characteristics

-Some of the key characteristics of BI are reproducibility, availability, visibility, predictable and portability.
+Some of the key characteristics of BI :

  * Reproducibility